edersonpaixao21/edersonpaixao21/README.md

 <div style="display: inline_block">

 ### About me   👨‍💻
-  Seeking knowledge all the time.
-Tech Enthusiast and a Explorer always inclined towards learning with a positive mindset.
+Technology enthusiast, I have experience as a designer and currently I'm focused on web systems development.

   <div align="center">